 ... means making thoughtful, data-informed decisions that are designed to last and to increase power, wellbeing, and opportunity for those most impacted by health equities.
 For example, building participatory budgeting practices that put decision making power about resources in the hands of people most affected by those decisions, or establishing meaningful and effective community advisory boards for relevant policies and programs.
 It takes interconnected, mutually reinforcing processes that are practiced regularly across community initiatives, rather than as discrete or isolated activities, to shift communities toward a Culture of Health.
 We encourage communities to demonstrate how residents, leaders, and organizations are collectively identifying policy, systems, environmental, and cultural priorities; addressing major factors that influence health; making space for what works; and taking coordinated action to implement solutions that have staying power.

-3. WORKING ALONGSIDE PARTNERS ACROSS SECTORS, AND ELEVATING THE EXPERTISE AND SOLUTIONS HELD BY PEOPLE WITH FIRSTHAND EXPERIENCES OF HEALTH INEQUITIES
+3. WORKING ALONGSIDE PARTNERS ACROSS SECTORS AND ELEVATING THE EXPERTISE AND SOLUTIONS HELD BY PEOPLE WITH FIRSTHAND EXPERIENCES OF HEALTH INEQUITIES

 ... means that people and organizations across disciplines and sectors (public and private) are working together— from grassroots organizations to businesses, including and especially those that plan, govern, and finance communities.
 Building community power, voice, and participation, and ultimately achieving a Culture of Health, requires the leadership of Black, Indigenous, and other people of color; people with firsthand experience of health inequities; and those who are navigating resource-scarce environments.
 We encourage communities to show how they approach redistributing power, such as through visible and meaningfully compensated roles and leadership positions, and/or deep engagement with community organizers or other power-building organizations.